 Abnormal Shed Hair

-While shedding is a normal process, you CAN see excessive pet hair on your clothes and furniture for medical reasons.
-If your pet hair lint rollers don’t make a dent on your wardrobe, you may need to consider a trip to the vet.
+While shedding is normal, you CAN see excessive pet hair on your clothes and furniture for medical reasons.
+If your pet hair lint rollers don’t make a dent in your wardrobe, you may need to consider a trip to the vet.
 Several medical conditions prompt pet hair to fall out:

 - Auto-immune diseases